Tooth Extraction: Procedure, Risks And Recovery

 Post Treatment Complications

-After tooth extraction treatment, if there are still complications, you must contact the oral surgeon if you suffer from the following:
+After the extraction treatment, if there are still complications, you must contact the oral surgeon if you suffer from the following:

 - The swelling gets worse